 Currently in Massachusetts, someone would have to do an online background check to find out about your record.
 But it is certainly possible that in the future, if someone does a google search on your name, a drunk driving conviction could show up.

 If you are found guilty of an OUI you will forever lose your license to carry concealed weapons and you will lose your FID card for 5 years.
-If your case is continued without a finding it does not affect your ability to own a firearm.
+If your case is continued without a finding, it does not affect your ability to own a firearm.
+So for some people, working out a deal for a CWOF is a very high priority.

 A first (1st) or second (2nd) offense OUI /DUI is considered a misdemeanor.